denton85/dsbasebuilder/README.md

 Structure of this addon:

+- COMPONENT_TYPE_REGISTRY - careful when editing this, when you add new component types, add them to the end of the list to not mess up your omponent resource types. (it's an enum and if you've assigned new types to your list the integer values will change, unless you add to the end of the list)
-- Component: This is your wall, foundation, ceiling, etc. It should inherit from on of the base classes.
+- Component: This is a scene.
+It's your wall, foundation, ceiling, etc. It should inherit from on of the base classes.
 - DSComponentResource: this is the resource that holds you component scene and it's "type", so Connections know whether a component is allowed to be connected to them or not.
 - Connection: Instantiate these inside your component scenes, and use the exported array to tell the connection what component types it should accept (ie, Wall, Ceiling, etc. These are from the COMPONENT_TYPE_REGISTRY, which you can edit to add new component types if needed).
 - BaseBuilder scene: Instantiate this on your player however you wish, it has a detection zone to detect Connection points.
 The shape of the zone can be changed in case you aren't doing a FPS and want to attach it to something else.